JuliaAI/MLJ.jl/docs/src/index.md

 The target `y` in the first constructor above must be a `Vector` or `CategoricalVector`.
-A multivariate target `y` will be vector of *tuples*.
+A multivariate target `y` will be a vector of *tuples*.
 The tuples need not have uniform length, so some forms of sequence prediction are supported.

-Conversely, the choice of element types used to represent your data has implicit consequences about how MLJ will interpret that data.
+While MLJ is not too fussy about the format of data, your choice of element types has implicit consequences about how MLJ will interpret that data.

-> WIP: Eventually users will use task constructors to coerce element
-> types into the requisite form.
-At present, the user must do so
-> manually, before passing data to the constructors.

 To articulate MLJ's conventions about data representation, MLJ distinguishes between *machine* data types on the one hand (`Float64`, `Bool`, `String`, etc) and *scientific data types* on the other, represented by new Julia types: `Continuous`, `Multiclass{N}`, `FiniteOrderedFactor{N}`, `Count` (unbounded ordered factor), and `Unknown`, with obvious interpretations.
 These types are organized in a type hierarchy rooted in a new abstract type `Found`: